po1sigala/live/01-Class-Content/01-HTML-Git-CSS/01-Activities/16-Stu_HTML-display/README.md

 * Each list item in the navigation bar displays on its own line.

-* Two boxes are visible and one is not displayed.
+* Two boxes are visible, and one is not displayed.

 * The two visible boxes display inline and aligned to the left.